wasimahmad2520/rds-mysql-api-gateway-lambda-with-terraform-/README.md

 - This module by default, if created allows accompanying Lambda access to `dynamodb:PutItem`, `dynamodb:DescribeTable`, `dynamodb:DeleteItem`, `dynamodb:GetItem`, `dynamodb:Scan`, `dynamodb:Query` all DynamoDB tables.

-### DynamoDB
+### MySQL

 This module is optional.
-Lambda is created with R/W permission for DynamoDB to allow Lambda creation of tables or optionally to create them before-hand with this script.
+Lambda is created with R/W permission for MySQL to allow Lambda creation of tables or optionally to create them before-hand with this script.
 - This module by default, if created allows accompanying Lambda access to `dynamodb:PutItem`, `dynamodb:DescribeTable`, `dynamodb:DeleteItem`, `dynamodb:GetItem`, `dynamodb:Scan`, `dynamodb:Query` all DynamoDB tables.